How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 • complications cause the formation of boils and abscesses.

-Development occurs in violation of metabolic processes, as well as non-compliance with the rules of personal hygiene.
+Development occurs when there is a violation metabolic processes, as well as non-compliance with personal hygiene rules.

 Eczema

 A disease in which inflammation of the skin occurs, most often accompanied by severe itching.
-The first symptom is the appearance in the upper subcutaneous layer of pink blisters and a rash.
-In the affected areas, the cover is thickened, dry, reddened and flaky.
+The first symptom is the appearance of pink blisters and rashes in the upper subcutaneous layer.
+In the affected areas the cover is thickened, dry, reddened and flaky.

-When combing, the places of skin rashes become wet and bleed.
-The catalyst can be the constant exposure to a certain stimulus.
-The appearance of the disease in 60% of cases is due to heredity and genetic predisposition.
+When scratched, the skin rash becomes wet and bleeds.
+The catalyst can be constant exposure to a certain stimulus.
+The appearance of the disease in 60% of cases is explained by heredity and genetic predisposition.
 Seborrheic eczema in adults is rare.
-It can be triggered by stress and hormonal disruptions.
+It can be triggered by stress and hormonal imbalances.

 • the presence of scabs on the eyelids and in the external auditory canal;